Appropriate filtering

 • Identification – the filtering system should have the ability to identify users

 • Mobile and App content – mobile and app content is often delivered in entirely different mechanisms from that delivered through a traditional web browser.
 To what extent does the filter system block inappropriate content via mobile and app technologies (beyond typical web browser delivered content).
-Providers should be clear about the capacity of their filtering system to manage content on mobile and web apps
+Providers should be clear about the capacity of their filtering system to manage content on mobile and web apps and any configuration or component requirements to achieve this.

 • Multiple language support – the ability for the system to manage relevant languages